 - Winter growing: Cut mint back to the ground in late autumn and put mulch on top to protect crowns and roots from winter cold.

-- Pests: Aphids, mealybugs, and spider mites can attack mint; spray these away with a strong blast of water or spray them with insecticidal soap.
+- Aphids, mealybugs, and spider mites can attack mint; spray these away with a strong blast of water or spray them with insecticidal soap.
 Control aphids and mites that find your mint with a strong spray of water or with a botanical insecticidal soap; use a floating row cover to exclude beetles and caterpillars.

 - Mints are susceptible to verticillium wilt, mildew, and mint rust.
 Avoid overhead watering which can leave plants susceptible to fungal diseases.
 Remove diseased or dead stems and leaves from the bed before winter.
 Replant the roots in a different spot.
 Mint rust is a fungal disease—the lower leaves will be speckled with orange; destroy the infected leaves and replant the roots in another spot.
 To prevent root and foliage diseases such as rust, thin crowded clumps of mint to ensure good air circulation.

 How to harvest mint